*Post last updated on February 07, 2022

 #6: Take a free drawing class

 Disney World currently offers two opportunities to learn to draw a character with a Disney animator.
 I highly recommend participating in one of these classes if you can find the time.
 The process itself is fun (even for those of us who aren’t great artists) as the animators take you through drawing the character step-by-step.
 The specific characters are assigned before each class, so you don’t get to choose, but it is fun no matter what character you draw.
 These classes can be a bit fast-paced for young children, but my husband and I enjoy turning it into a light-hearted competition.
 Plus, you get a custom (and free) souvenir from your trip.
-In the past we have drawn Eeyore and Donald Duck.
+In the past we have drawn Eeyore, Donald Duck, and the Ed the hyena.

 #7: Go on a backstage tour

 A few years ago when planning a trip to Disney World, I discovered the page where they list special events and tours.
 I was immediately intrigued.
 I did a bit a research (you can find reviews online) and decided to try it out.
 These can be a bit pricey (most require you to have purchased park admission in addition to the tour fee) and some don’t allow children under a certain age.
 However, if you find the idea of behind-the-scenes access and information appealing, I highly recommend looking into these tours.